oracle-livelabs/apex/apex-professional-hol15/approval-management.md

     Specify the following:

-      - For Name - Type **NEXT_APPROVER_OR_UPDATE_STATUS**
+      - For Name - Enter NEXT_APPROVER_OR_UPDATE_STATUS

       - For Type - Select Execute Code

-      - For Execution Sequence - 20

       - On Event - Select Complete

-      - For location: Select Local Database

-      - For Language: Select PL/SQL
+      - For Outcome : Select Approved

       - For Code: Copy the code below and paste it into  the code editor: